-I contribute to interdisciplinary sustainable natural resource management research with a focus on: (1) understanding and incorporating tribal perspectives into natural resource management (2) developing frameworks and best practices for building successful tribal partnerships for natural resource management, long-term planning, and research; and (3) analyzing diversity and inclusion within natural resource management institutions and higher education.
+I contribute to interdisciplinary sustainable natural resource management research with a focus on: (1) understanding and incorporating tribal perspectives into natural resource management with a focus on Indigenous forestry and fire (2) developing frameworks and best practices for building successful tribal partnerships for natural resource management, long-term planning, and research; and (3) analyzing diversity and inclusion within natural resource management institutions and higher education.
 The goal of my work is to support natural resource management to meet tribal and community goals.